luogeger/learn/jobs.md

 My biological mother was young unwed collage graduate student.

-And she decided to put me up for adoption.
+and she decided to put me up for adoption.

 She felt very strongly that I should be adopted by collage graduates

-So everything was all set for me.
+So everything was all set,

-To be adopted at birth by a lawyer and his wife.
+for me to be adopted at birth by a lawyer and his wife.

 Except that when I popped out.